codefellows-seattle-301d26/13-middleware/README.md

 Today will add the functionality of removing and updating records from your database through the use of middleware.
 It will also include the additional feature of an administrator interface, which will only allow modifications to the database when the user is 'authenticated'.

+*1. As a user, I want to have buttons in my detail view so that I can easily update or delete a single book with the click of a button.*

+- Add two new buttons to appear alongside any book rendered in the detail view: a button for Updating and a button for Deleting.
+  - Provide each with a `data-id` attribute that sets the ID of the book as the value, as well as a unique `id` attribute that will identify each button for use in your JS.
+- Add a new form View for updating an existing record in the database.
+This should look identical to your Create form, with the exception of any ID and class attributes that identify this form as an update view (as opposed to a create view).

-*1. As a user, I want to be able to delete a single book so that my list is always current.*
+*2. As a user, I want to be able to delete a single book so that my list is always current.*

 - Add an endpoint for a `DELETE` request to `/api/v1/books/:id`.
   - This should use the provided ID in the URL to delete the given record from the database.